- Research & Extension

 Many child-care facilities also are available off campus.
-Prices vary depending on age of child, whether or not food is provided and types of extracurricular activities.
+Prices vary depending on age of child, whether or not food is provided, and types of extracurricular activities.
 Care for children under two is more difficult to find and is more expensive.
 To obtain more information on off-campus child care write to Family Connections, 6500 Pacific Boulevard SW, Albany, OR 97321 or call 541-917-4899.

 Primary and Secondary School.
 Oregon is known for its innovative primary and secondary educational system.
-Corvallis is has one of the best school districts in the state.
+Corvallis has one of the best school districts in the state.
 The Corvallis school system has 11 elementary schools, 3 middle schools, and 2 high schools.
 Besides basic curriculum, elementary students receive special instruction in art, music, and physical education.
 Additional programs exist for talented and gifted students and English as a Second Language.
 Private and parochial schools are available in the area and parents can choose to home school their children.
 More information about the school district can be obtained from Corvallis School District 509J, P.O.
 Box 3509J, Corvallis, OR 97339-3509J or by calling 541-757-5811.

 Higher Education.
 Oregon State University's traditional strength as an undergraduate educational institution has been a curriculum that focuses on the sciences, engineering, and agriculture.
-OSU also has many excellent faculty and strong programs in business, forestry, oceanic and atmospheric science, public health and the liberal arts.
+OSU also has many excellent faculty and strong programs in business, forestry, oceanic and atmospheric science, public health, and the liberal arts.
 The University of Oregon, in nearby Eugene, has exclusive responsibility for the Oregon State System of Higher Education in architecture, law, and journalism graduate training.
 The proximity of OSU to other schools and employment opportunities makes it possible for dual-career couples to pursue their goals in most fields of interest.
-In addition, Linn-Benton Community College, located 10 miles from Corvallis, offers vocational training and lower division college courses in a less academically rigorous environment than that at OSU.
+In addition, Linn-Benton Community College, located less than 10 miles from Corvallis, offers vocational training and lower division college courses in a smaller environment than that at OSU.
 A number of other public and private schools are located within an hour's drive of Corvallis.

 The OSU Beaver Bus offers a free campus shuttle service for the convenience of students, staff and all visitors between 7:00 AM and 7:00 PM, Monday through Friday, excluding holidays.
 Four buses serve campus on three routes every 5 to 14 minutes (route depending) for 33 weeks per year; one bus runs on one route the other 19 weeks of the year.
-Buses are handicap accessible, heated and air conditioned.
+Buses are handicap accessible, heated, and air conditioned.

-Cycles.
+Cycling.
 The mild weather and excellent bike paths make bicycling the preferred commuting method for many faculty, staff, and students.
 Motorcycles also can be ridden year-around.

 Train.
 Amtrak has daily service from Albany (12 miles away).